DCotterill/halixia-hugo/content/ma/holidays-122.md

 Importance of taking holidays

-Holidays are not just for relaxing; they help us deal with stresseses and improve our overall wellbeing.
+Holidays are not just for relaxing; they help us deal with stresses and improve our overall wellbeing.
 Can’t afford a holiday?
 You can get the same effect with a day trip!

 Taking holidays can be a great chance to escape your daily routine and see new places, whilst also improving your health or wellbeing.